raycast/eslint-plugin/README.md

-# eslint-plugin-raycast
+# Raycast ESLint Plugin

 This ESLint plugin is designed to help you follow best practices as you build Raycast extensions.

-> This ESLint plugin is not to be confused with the ESLint configuration we provide.
+> This plugin is not to be confused with the ESLint configuration we provide.
 >
 > `@raycast/eslint-plugin` exposes the rules for Raycast extensions while `@raycast/eslint-config` abstracts Raycast's extensions configuration so you can set it up in a simple way.